Jack Marriott (footballer): Reading

 On 26 August 2025, Marriott signed for Reading on a three-year contract.
 Marriott scored his first goal for the Royals against Swindon Town in the EFL Trophy in a 3-2 defeat at the County Ground.
-Marriott then went on to score in his next 4 league starts for Reading firstly, in another 3-2 defeat this time away to Barnsley at Oakwell, then in a 2-1 victory against Leyton Orient at home at the Select Car Leasing Stadium, next he scored in a 1-1 draw away to Stockport County at Edgeley Park and then in another 1-1 draw this time at home to Mansfield Town at the Select Car Leasing Stadium.
+Marriott then went on to score in his next 4 league starts for Reading firstly, in another 3-2 defeat this time away to Barnsley at Oakwell, then in a 2-1 victory against Leyton Orient at home at the Madejski Stadium, next he scored in a 1-1 draw away to Stockport County at Edgeley Park and then in another 1-1 draw this time at home to Mansfield Town at the Madejski Stadium.
 On 8 October, it was announced that he had been nominated for the EFL League One Player of the Month award for October alongside Devante Cole (Port Vale), Josh Neufville (Bradford City) and Harvey White (Stevenage).
+He then went on to score against: Exeter City away in a 1-1 draw at St James Park and then missed 5 league matches after the match away to league leaders Cardiff City at the Cardiff City Stadium in a 2-1 defeat where he suffered a hamstring injury, where he missed more seven weeks with, which he returned from in a 2-1 home defeat against one of his former clubs Peterborough United at the Madejski Stadium.
+He then returned to the scoresheet for the Royals in a 3-2 home win against newly-relegated Luton Town at the Madejski Stadium and then added goals against: another newly-relegated team in Plymouth Argyle at Home Park in a 4-1 victory and Burton Albion in a 2-0 New Year's Day home victory at the Madejski Stadium.
+He then scored his 9th league goal of the season in a 3-1 away defeat to Leyton Orient at the BetWright Stadium.
+Marriott scored his first hat-trick for Reading on 14 February 2026, in a 3-2 Valentine's Day victory at home to Wycombe Wanderers F.C..